Main content start

 5. You will send out weekly Canvas announcements to students letting them know about common mistakes in problem sets.

-6. You will be available for office hours for 1 hour each week and will communicate these hours to the students.
+6. You will be available for office hours or group study hall (GSH) hours each week and communicate those hours to your students.

 What students can expect from You and other TAs: